-• Visioning
+Visioning

 The visioning process provides a planning effort with focus and direction.
-The Town held two public visioning sessions in January and February of 2006.
+The Town held two public visioning sessions in the fall of 2005.
 The sessions were advertised in the local media.
 The input gathered from these sessions established the Town's Vision Statement, the framework upon which this Plan is based.

-- Session One January 25, 2006: There were 35 attendees at this session.
+- Session One November 10, 2005: There were 13 attendees at this session.
 Led by Carrie Houston, a Planner with the Rock County Planning and Development Agency, questions were asked of the group, to elicit open discussion and brainstorming.
-Themes derived from citizen input included the desire for Clinton's population to steadily grow, the desire for future residential growth to occur near existing development areas. - Session Two February 22, 2006: Twelve citizens attended this session and rated responses to specific questions presented at the first session. - Survey
+Themes derived from citizen input included the desire for Turtle's population to steadily grow, the desire for future residential growth to occur near existing development areas, and the desire to create a town square type of environment in the Shopiere area. - Session Two December 1, 2005: Eight citizens attended this session and rated responses to specific questions presented at the first session.

+Survey